 How Halcion Works In The Brain And Body

-Signs Of Triazolam (Halcion) Addiction
+Signs Of A Triazolam Addiction

 - compulsive use of Halcion

-- uncontrolled cravings for Halcion
+- intense cravings

 - slurred speech

-Signs of a Halcion overdose include:
+Signs of Halcion overdose include:

 - slurred speech

-- extreme sleepiness
+- extreme drowsiness

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.